-(Corporation's Name)
+(To be used when the Bidder is a corporation doing business under a fictitious or assumed name.)

-(Fictitious or Assumed Name Used as Bidder's Name)

-the Fictitious Names Act of Pennsylvania, namely the Act of May 24, 1945, P.L.967, as amended, 54 P.S. sec.
-281.1 et seq.
+is a co rporation trading under a fictitious or (Corporation on's N lame) assumed nam e of(Fictitious or Assumed Name ne Used as Bidder's Name ) and [ ] has [ ] has not registered under (Check one) the Fictit seq. ious Names Act of Pennsylvania, , namely the Act of May 2 4, 1945, P.L.
+967, as amended, 54 P.S. sec.
+281.1 e Witness (Printed or Typed Name) President (Printed or Typed Name) { V.P. { (Signature and Date) (Signature and Date)

-President V.P.

-If the bidder is a corporation, the Bid and the Contract must be executed in the Corporation's correct corporate name by its President or Vice President and attested to by its Secretary or Assistant Secretary or Treasurer or Assistant Treasurer, and the Certification of Corporate Principal (Doc.
+\\ If the bidder is a corporation, the Bid and the Contract must be executed in the Corporation's correct corporate name by its President or Vice President and attested to by its Secretary or Assistant Secretary or Treasurer or Assistant Treasurer, and the Certification of Corporate Principal (Doc.
 00625) must be executed by the Secretary or Assistant Secretary.